albionlawrence/quantum_part_1/_build/html/_sources/intro.md

 The first semester will focus more on basic concepts, illustrated by simple examples, mostly from one-dimensional non-relativistic particle mechanics, although we will begin to discuss three dimensions at the end.
 The second semester will explore a wider variety of examples, especially from atomic and condensed-matter physics, and various methods for understanding complicated systems (especially symmetry methods and approximation schemes).

 A note for any outside readers: if you find this useful, that's awesome.
 Note that these lectures are the result of a dynamic interaction with the particular students I teach, and will skip over in-class activities aimed at cementing their knowledge.
+Finally these are not going to be completely clean, especially for now; they are the typed equivalent of written lecture notes, done so that I can more easily update in future classes.

 ```{tableofcontents}
 ```